Coconut Shrimp

 - Shell and devein the shrimp, leaving the tail on if desired.
 Pat dry and season with salt and pepper.

-- In a bowl, combine eggs, flour, water, kosher salt, pepper, and garlic powder.
+- In a bowl or tray, combine panko breadcrumbs and shredded coconut.
+In another bowl, combine eggs, flour, water, kosher salt, pepper, and garlic powder.
 Mix until the batter becomes a consistency slightly looser than pancake batter (add more water if necessary).

 - Dip each shrimp in the wet batter, letting any excess drip off.
 Then dredge in the panko/coconut mixture and coat the shrimp thoroughly using your hands to stick the dredge into the shrimp.
 Let the shrimp rest on a tray for 10-15 minutes while you heat up your oil.